Safety and security initiatives

 The SSPM is based on the belief that places that are not within common vision or easy sight prove to be a favourable place for crime to occur.
 The primary focus for the manual is to reduce crimes against the person through changes to the built environment.
 It combines the three disciplines of personnel, information and physical security in a manner to create 'defence in depth', where multiple layers work together to deter, delay, detect and deny an attack.

 The SSPM includes a set of strategies and measures that seek to reduce the risk of crimes occurring and their potentially harmful effects on individuals and society, by intervening in the multiple influencing factors/causes.

-For more information, you may check Abu Dhabi Vision 2030.
+For more information, read Abu Dhabi Vision 2030.

 Higher Committee for Crises and Terrorist Acts Management (HCCTAM)